casper-network/docs/source/docs/casper/operators/setup.md

 ### `/var/lib/casper/` {#varlibcasper}

 This is the location for larger and variable data for the `casper-node`, organized in the following folders and files:
-- `bin/` - The parent folder for storing the versions of `casper-node` executables.
+- `bin/` - The parent folder storing the versions of `casper-node` executables.
 This location can be overwritten with the `CASPER_BIN_DIR` environment variable.
 The paths in this document assume the default of `/var/lib/casper/bin/`.
     - `1_0_0/` - Folder for genesis binary files, containing:
         - `casper-node` - The node executable - defaults to the Ubuntu 20.04 compatible binary
         - `README.md` - Information about the repository location and the Git hash used for compilation to allow a rebuild on other platforms